23-09-2022 |

 With Tata AIA Life Insurance, you have the liberty to select a suitable policy for your child’s dynamic needs so that money does not affect how they choose to pursue their dreams!

-The SSY is a savings scheme that allows you to save up to ₹1.5 Lakh in the scheme and can be particularly useful if you have a girl child.
-This investment can start as early as the girl’s childhood, before the age of 10 years and matures when the girl is 21 years of age.
+The Sukanya Samriddhi Yojana is a savings scheme especially for the girl child; it allows you to invest a minimum of ₹250 and a maximum of ₹1.5 lakh.
+This investment can start as early as the girl’s childhood, before the age of 10 years, and mature when the girl is 21 years of age, and partial withdrawal can be done when the girl turns 18.

 The SSY investment can also be useful for saving through tax* benefits.
+Under section 80C, tax deduction of up to Rs 1.5 lakh is possible.
 If you have two girl children in the family, you can invest in two accounts.

-Fixed Deposits and Recurring Deposits are two traditional savings methods that can help build a corpus for your child if you are seeking less-risk investments.
-With sure returns on the investment, you can approach your bank and start an FD or an RD easily.
-A fixed deposit serves your purpose if you are going for long-term savings with a lump sum amount, while a recurring deposit is better suited for regular investments over a shorter term.
+Fixed deposits and recurring deposits are two traditional savings methods that can help build a corpus for your child if you are seeking low-risk investments.
+With fixed returns on the investment, you can approach your bank and start an FD or an RD easily.
+A fixed deposit can be helpful if you are going for long-term savings with a lump sum amount, while a recurring deposit can be suitable for regular investments over a shorter term.

 In case you need to plan additional finances for your child, you can also take a loan against the PPF account between the 3rd and 6th years of the tenure.

-The needs of every child, their lifestyle and their education will be different, and parents can decide how they can aptly create an investment plan for their child.
-Considering that child investment plans should offer some specific benefits, a child insurance plan can be a wise option.
+The needs of every child, their lifestyle, and their education can be different, and parents can decide how they can create an investment plan for their child.
+Considering that child investment plans offer some specific benefits, a child insurance plan can be a suitable option.

 This is because there are additional features under child insurance plans, such as a waiver of premium benefit.
 This benefit comes into effect on the demise of one or both parents or any similar unfortunate event.
 Hence, the future premiums on the policy are waived off until the policy matures and the benefits are paid out to the child.

 Child insurance plans are also quite flexible because you can align the investment with your child’s goals as per the policy term and premium payment term of your choice.
-This makes it easier for you to meet their financial needs through the investment while the life insurance cover protects them throughout the policy term.
+This makes it easy for you to meet their financial needs through investment, while the life insurance cover protects them throughout the policy term.

 Conclusion